estorrs/geoscatter/README.md

 The heatmap bandwidth can also be changed.
 The bandwidth is a parameter that controls the smoothness of the heatmap.
 Therefore, a larger bandwidth will result in a more homogenous heatmap.

-Here we zoom in on California and use a bandwidth of 10.0 instead of 25.0.
+Here we zoom in on California and use a bandwidth of 10.0.

 ```python
 cLat = 39.140328